user-grinch/PyLoader/README.md

 **Python version**: 3.10x

-This is a rewrite of the original PyLoaderSA with support for GTA3, GTAVC & GTASA.
+This is a rewrite of the original [PyLoaderSA](https://github.com/user-grinch/PyLoader/tree/master) with support for GTA3, GTAVC & GTASA.
+Goals for the rewrite are [here](https://github.com/user-grinch/PyLoader/issues/1).
 Not ready for actual use yet!

 [![Discord Banner 2](https://discordapp.com/api/guilds/689515979847237649/widget.png?style=banner2)](https://discord.com/invite/ZzW7kmf)